Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Recently I took advantage of insanely cheap flight deals (only $200 return!) from Taipei, where I live, to Busan, South Korea’s second largest city.
 The highlight of my trip was staying at Beomeosa temple, the most famous temple in Busan and one of the most well-known temples in South Korea.

-Needless to say, Beomeosa makes it onto my list of 10 temples you can’t miss in Busan.
+Needless to say, Beomeosa makes it onto my list of 10 temples you can’t miss in Busan and 50 best things to do in Busan.
+You can also see how to fit it into your travel plans in my Busan itinerary for 5 days.

-I’ve stayed in Buddhist monasteries several times before, such as my temple stay at Eko-in in Koyasan, Japan and at a temple on Lion’s Head Mountain in Taiwan with my kids.
+I’ve stayed in Buddhist monasteries several times before, such as my temple at Koyasan, Japan, and another at Foguangshan, the largest Buddhist monastery in Taiwan.
 However, my Busan temple stay experience was incomparable to the others in many ways.

 Instead of merely being a guest and observing, participants in the Beomeosa temple stay get to join in rituals and engage freely with Buddhist monks, getting a real taste of what daily life is like in a Korean Buddhist temple.